-The annual Meeting of Shareholders of J & J SNACK FOODS CORP. will be held on Wednesday, February 15, 2017 at 10:00 A.M., E.S.T., at The Crowne Plaza, 2349 West Marlton Pike (Route 70), Cherry Hill, New Jersey 08002 for the following purpose:
+The annual Meeting of Shareholders of J & J SNACK FOODS CORP. will be held on Tuesday, February 5, 2019 at 10:00 A.M., E.S.T., at The Crowne Plaza, 2349 West Marlton Pike (Route 70), Cherry Hill, New Jersey 08002 for the following purpose:

 - 1. To elect one director; - 2.
-To have an advisory vote on the approval of compensation of the Company's executive officers; and - 3.
-To have an advisory vote on the frequency on which shareholders should vote to approve the compensation of the Company's executives officers;

-4. To consider and act upon such other matters as may properly come before the meeting and any adjournments thereof;
+To have an advisory vote on the approval of compensation of the Company's executive officers and; - 3.
+To consider and act upon such other matters as may properly come before the meeting and any adjournments thereof.

-The Board of Directors has fixed December 19, 2016 as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
+The Board of Directors has fixed December 11, 2018 as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
 Only shareholders of record at the close of business on that date will be entitled to notice of, and to vote at, the Annual Meeting.